-Dr Kalli Nikolopoulou, CPsychol, HCPC reg.
+Dr Kalli Nikolopoulou, CPsychol, Psychoanalytic & Integrative Psychotherapy

 I offer a non-judgemental, safe and confidential space to speak and explore your thoughts and feelings, and understand yourself and your relationships better.
 In therapy you can find support and consider new ways to cope with difficult psychological states and external pressures.